The first trimester is often filled with a range of emotions, heightened anxiety, shifting hormones, and it can be downright tricky.

 No, seriously.
 Light it on fire.

-All of the visions and ideas that you hold about pregnancy and how it will look for you could be drastically different than what happens.
+The visions and ideas you hold about pregnancy and how it will look for you could be drastically different from what happens.
 Throw out the rulebook now and focus on surviving the first trimester with your sanity.